1. Home

 • Consistent experience – Same editor works across all ThriveCart apps

 The canvas is 1280px wide (optimal desktop viewing width).
 On larger screens, your page background color displays around the content.
-On smaller screens, pages automatically adapt using responsive design rules and a mobile-specific 12-column grid.
+On smaller screens, pages automatically adapt using responsive design rules and a mobile-specific grid.

 Understanding the Editor Interface